-Brazil has historically been one of the world's most unequal countries, but after experiencing decades of increased income inequality and stagnation in the 1990s, there have been positive improvements in income inequality in the 2000s (Lustig, Lopez-Calva, Ortiz-Juarez 2011).
-From 2002-2009, the income of the bottom ten percent of the distribution grew at close to three times the national average (Lustig, Lopez-Calva, Ortiz-Juarez 2011).
-Lustig, Lopez-Calva, Ortiz-Juarez (2011) attribute the decline in inequality to three main factors, a decrease in the gaps between wages by education level, increased integration of urban and non-urban labor markets, and more and better targeted government transfers.
-A big part of the poverty reduction in the 2000s is also due to better targeted and more generous transfer programs, such as Bolsa Familia, as well as a decline in fertility rates (Barros, Mendonca, and Tsukada 2011).
-However, increased income from work has reduced poverty by as much as these two factors combined (Barros, Mendonca, and Tsukada 2011).
-The average schooling of the population has been increasing, (Burlamaqui, Souza, and Barbosa-Filho, 2006), and inequality in level of education has also declined over the last several decades (Lustig, Lopez-Calva, Ortiz-Juarez 2011).
+Brazil has historically been one of the world's most unequal countries, but after experiencing decades of increased income inequality and stagnation in the 1990s, there have been positive improvements in income inequality in the 2000s (Lustig et al. 2011, Weisbrot et al. 2014).
+From

+2002-09, the income of the bottom 10 per cent of the distribution grew at close to three times the national average (Lustig et al. 2011).
+Lustig et al. (2011) attribute the decline in inequality to three main factors; (i) a decrease in the gaps between wages by education level, (ii) increased integration of urban and non-urban labour markets, and (iii) more and better-targeted government transfers.
+A big part of the poverty reduction in the 2000s is also due to better targeted and more generous transfer programmes, such as Bolsa Família, as well as a decline in fertility rates (Barros et al. 2011).
+However, increased income from work has reduced poverty by as much as these two factors combined (Barros et al. 2011).
+Weisbrot et al. (2014) give credit to the social spending programmes for part of the decline in inequality, but also stress the importance of increases in real wages and the minimum wage, and decreased unemployment and informality.
+The average schooling of the population has been increasing, (Burlamaqui et al. 2006), and inequality in level of education has also declined over the last several decades (Lustig et al. 2011).